aduy2408/gymfixer/README.md

 7. Review the analysis page:
    - rep count
    - analyzed frame count
-   - angle chart
+   - errors detected by rep
-   - key correction frames with skeleton overlays
+   - representative correction frame for each rep with form issues
-   - per-frame feedback
    - rule-based or Gemini coaching
+8. Open `History` from the dashboard sidebar to revisit previous sessions.

 ## API Endpoints